Exercise Physiology Concentration

-There is an increasing need for well-trained and qualified fitness professionals to work with the growing sedentary and obese populations in the United States, and to work together with physicians and other health care professionals to provide appropriate exercise prescriptions and programs for healthy children and adults, as well as patient populations.
+Health: There is great need for well-trained and qualified fitness professionals to work with the growing sedentary and obese populations in the United States, and to work together with physicians and other health care professionals to provide appropriate exercise prescriptions and programs for healthy children and adults, as well as patient populations.

-Further, there is increased need to enhance the performance of diverse populations
+Environment: Further, there is increased need to enhance the performance of diverse

 Any questions you have regarding this concentration can be directed to either Dr. Cisar, Dr. Jensen, or Dr. Plato.